Windows 10 review: The best Windows OS yet

 You can also check out our How to upgrade to Windows 10 guide and quick fixes for common problems after upgrading.

-Cortana will get new capabilities and seem smarter.
-If you have a Surface tablet with a Surface Pen, you'll be able to do a whole lot more with it.
-As well as scribbling reminders in the sticky notes app, you'll be able to draw more easily thanks to a virtual ruler that's much like the one Apple added to its Notes app in iOS 9.
+Looking at the Anniversary Update (which was released in August 2016), certain number of new features were featured, including changes to Cortana that became a lot smarter and has a lot more added capabilities.
+And if you have a Surface tablet with a Surface Pen, you're able to do a whole lot more with it.
+As well as scribbling reminders in the sticky notes app, you can draw more easily thanks to a virtual ruler that's much like the one Apple added to its Notes app back in iOS 9.

-MIcrosoft also demonstrated the ability to pick two points on a map with the Pen and quickly see the distance between them, plus directions.
-You can also annotate maps, share them with friends.
-Your annotated route will also "stick" to the map when you change to a 3D view.
+Microsoft has also demonstrated the ability to pick two points on a map with the Pen and quickly see the distance between them, plus directions.
+You can also annotate maps and share them with friends.
+Your annotated route will "stick" to the map when you change to a 3D view.

-And talking of the store, the update will also come to the Xbox One and there will be just one app store across PCs and the Xbox.
-This will also bring Windows desktop apps to the Xbox.
+And talking of the store, the Anniversary Update is also available to the Xbox One, so you'll now see just one app store across PCs and consoles, and it will bring desktop apps to the Xbox.
+Better still, you can play games and save game progress between Xbox and Windows 10.

-Windows Hello already lets you log into your PC with your face or your fingerprint.
-In the update, the Edge will gain Windows Hello support meaning that you'll be able to log into websites the same way: no more remembering which email address, username or password you need each site.
+Windows Hello already lets you log into your PC with your face or your fingerprint, but Hello support has now been added to Edge, allowing you to log into websites the same way: no more remembering which email address, username or password you need for each site.

 Windows 10 review: what is Windows 10?